machinelearning2014/deepthoughtai-evo-site/paper.md

 ### 6.2 Formal Verification in AI Systems

 Hao et al. (2025) demonstrated that LLMs augmented with formal verification tools (specifically SAT solvers) achieve 93.9% success on constrained planning tasks, versus 10.0% for pure LLMs.
 This provides strong empirical support for EVO's core thesis: that adding symbolic verification to neural components dramatically improves reliability on tasks with formalizable structure.
-Their finding that the gap is most pronounced on tasks requiring multi-step constraint propagation directly parallels EVO's REASON and PROVE tier use cases.
+Their finding that the gap is most pronounced on tasks requiring multi-step constraint propagation directly parallels EVO's REASON and MATHS/formal use cases.

 Sheshanarayana and Magar (2025) proposed ProofSketch, a verification-guided reasoning framework that uses symbolic computation to verify and correct LLM-generated reasoning.
 While ProofSketch operates on mathematical expressions rather than full Prolog/Lean verification, the conceptual architecture — verification as a corrective feedback loop that iteratively refines neural output — aligns with EVO's design.
 Both systems recognize that the neural component benefits from a symbolic "checker" that validates and guides its outputs.